U.S. Open (golf): Broadcasting

-Beginning with the 2020 tournament, NBCUniversal holds domestic television rights (with coverage on NBC and Golf Channel), having taken over the remainder of the 12-year deal with the USGA signed by Fox Sports in 2013 that gave it exclusive rights to USGA championships from 2015 through 2026.
+Beginning with the 2020 tournament, NBC Sports holds domestic television rights (with coverage on NBC, USA Network and Peacock), having taken over the remainder of the 12-year deal with the USGA signed by Fox Sports in 2013 that gave it exclusive rights to USGA championships from 2015 through 2026.
 With the postponed 2020 U.S. Open Championship presenting a significant scheduling challenge due to its other fall sports commitments, Fox had held discussions with the USGA over broadcasting the tournament on their cable network FS1 or partnering with NBC.
 Ultimately, the issues led the network to transfer the final seven years of its contract entirely.

+In 2020 and 2021, early round NBC cable coverage was carried on Golf Channel.
+Beginning with the 2022 tournament this coverage was moved to USA Network, as part of an expansion of its sports programming amid the closure of NBCSN.
+Golf Channel also presents rolling coverage of the sectional qualifiers, billed as Golf's Longest Day.
+Beginning with the new contract, the final hour of network coverage for the first and second rounds moved exclusively to Peacock.
+In August 2025, NBCUniversal and its impending spin-off Versant renewed their rights to the U.S. Open and other USGA tournaments from 2027 through 2032.

 Coverage was previously televised by NBC and ESPN through 2014.
 NBC's first period as rightsholder began in 1995; ABC held the broadcast rights from 1966 through 1994.

 In Australia, from 2015 Fox Sports Australia is the exclusive broadcaster of the U.S. open until 2018.